-Various valuation tools are considered (primarily discounted cash flows) but include price/earnings (P/E), free cash flow yield (a measure of financial solvency calculated by dividing the free cash flow per share by the market price per share), dividend yield and relative to peers and the team operates with a time horizon of five to 10 years.
+Various valuation tools are considered (primarily discounted cash flows) but include P/E, free cash flow yield, dividend yield and relative to peers and the team operates with a time horizon of five to 10 years.
 The ideal investment should provide a margin of safety in excess of 25% over its intrinsic value.
 Analysts will also look at risk factors.
 Analysts will then assign a recommendation to each stock.
 These will be presented to the whole team at weekly meetings and the fund managers will then decide which stocks make it into portfolios.
 Once a stock makes it into a portfolio, it will usually remain there for many years.

 MTE’s investment policy is more fully described in its annual report.
 It only invests in listed securities and MAML says that unquoted companies are not eligible for consideration.

 Some other rules apply: